steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 > In iOS 14 beta we added the OSLog framework to the iOS SDK, along with a new initialiser to OSLogStore that allowed iOS apps to read their own log messages.
 Unfortunately this feature didn’t work properly )-: and so it was removed very late in the iOS 14 beta cycle. (...)
 What I can say is that the OSLog team are well aware of the demand for this feature from third-party developers.

 This gives me high hopes that we see this feature finally land in iOS 15.
 WWDC 2021 is going to be exciting!

+## Update: iOS 15

+As of iOS 15 and macOS Monterey, `OSLogStore` works just as expected.
+No entitlements or hacks needed.
+It works in the Simulator, on device, on macOS and macOS Catalyst.
+[Try out the OSLogTest project here](https://github.com/steipete/OSLogTest).

 ## Further Reading